okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

   // this range loop is equivalent to the above for loop for l := range c {
     // invoke function literal
-    go func(link string) {
+    // ensure to pass the argument to have a copy in memory go func(link string) {
       time.Sleep(5*time.Second)
       checkLink(link, c)